-At the University of Prishtina in Kosovo, Kejdis met Agron Sopaj, whose parents had both been killed in 1999 during the war.
-"God worked to open Agron's heart to Christ," says Kejdis.
-"Amazingly, now Agron has become the first Kosovar staff member with Cru and is being trained at the University of Shkoder, where I studied in Albania."
+At the University of Prishtina in Kosovo, Kejdis met Dion*, whose parents had both been killed in 1999 during the war.
+"God worked to open Dion's heart to Christ," says Kejdis.
+"Amazingly, now Dion has become the first Kosovar staff member with Cru and is being trained at the University of Shkoder, where I studied in Albania."

-As a Kosovar himself, Agron can address his own culture's unique barriers to Christianity better than a missionary from another country.
+As a Kosovar himself, Dion can address his own culture's unique barriers to Christianity better than a missionary from another country.
 For example, some Kosovars believe that Christianity is a Serbian religion, and therefore reject it immediately.
-Agron's Kosovar citizenship forces people to consider an alternative to this belief-that perhaps there is a universal need for Jesus Christ.
+Dion's Kosovar citizenship forces people to consider an alternative to this belief-that perhaps there is a universal need for Jesus Christ.

 And so the strategy continues, stretching farther and farther away from a seemingly impossible beginning on a college campus.
 In just 14 years, Albania was transformed from a Communist country with only 16 known followers of Jesus to a missionary-sending country.

 No dictator could keep God out of Albania.
 And the Albanians won't keep God to themselves.

 50 questions on Josh McDowell's book "More than a Carpenter."

 Read about a creative Albanian outreach using a Josh McDowell apologetics book, the 7 step-by-step plan, and consider how you could take the idea and tweak it for where you are.